 Offensive and defensive linemen might not run the rock themselves, but they can still influence fantasy football.

-To this point we've used the differential between the win rates to determine the best matchup.
-But from this point forward, we're switching it up: we're simply going to highlight the players facing the weakest - and strongest - defensive win rate teams.
-The reason being: at this stage of the season the blocking that a running back is getting from his offensive line is baked into our perception of them.
-What changes week-to-week is the defense.
+Earlier in the season we used the differential between the win rates to determine the best matchup.
+But in the back half of the season we're highlighting the players facing the weakest -- and strongest -- defensive win rate teams.
+The reason: At this stage of the season the blocking that a running back is getting from his offensive line is baked into our perception of him.
+What changes week to week is the defense.
 Think of it like a receiver who catches passes from the same QB every game, but each week is squaring off against a different corner.

-Below we break down the Week 12 games, identifying the most advantageous and least advantageous matchups based on the projected difference in the offense's win rate and the defense's win rate, for both run and pass.
-Because of that, this is as much about quantifying each team's blocking ability as it is about the defense they're up against this week.
+Below we break down the Week 17 games, identifying the most advantageous and least advantageous matchups based on the strength of the opponent's defensive win rates, for both run and pass.

 Let's dive in!